-- Red, orange, yellow, green, blue and purple gel food coloring
+- Gel food coloring in red, orange, yellow, green, blue and purple

 - Small offset spatula

 - Parchment or waxed paper

 - Ruler (optional)

 Trim off the domed top of your cake with a cake leveler.
 Cut the cake in half vertically to create two semi-circles — you can either eyeball it or use a ruler for a perfectly even split.

 Top one of the cakes with a layer of buttercream, then place the other semicircle on top.
 Crumb coat the cake with a thin layer of plain buttercream, then pop it in the fridge until the filing is firm (about 15 minutes).